 I explain that every single one of these identities, has (or should have) a certificate attached as an identifier, or what we call machine identities.

 CIOs rarely consider all the “hidden” yet very dangerous identities that may have privileged or even unlimited access to other intelligent machine identities that are encrypted in the dark.
 I remind them that their intelligent domestic devices such as refrigerators, and vending machines are active, along with printers and seemingly innocuous devices that employees bring in like Alexa or sound systems.
 All of these machines are busy working away in the background, performing tasks even whilst the humans are not working.
 Using quiet periods on the environment these machines perform routine and scheduled tasks.

 This is the point where CIOs begin to realize that they will need help in managing this very large number of non-human identities that have intelligence and access.
 As qualified and dedicated as they are, their PKI teams simply cannot (and do not) have the ability or capacity to manually control this environment, or even manage a number of subordinate systems creating air gaps.

-A global platform for machine identity protection will give CIOs the intelligence they need to tame their machine identities and safeguard machine-to-machine communications.
+A global platform for machine identity management will give CIOs the intelligence they need to tame their machine identities and safeguard machine-to-machine communications.

 How much intelligence do you have about your machine identities?